peterkhe1999/CheatSheet/OSCP/README.md

 - Older client-side attack vectors, including **Dynamic Data Exchange (DDE)** and various **Object Linking and Embedding (OLE)** methods do not work well today without significant target system modification.

+## Target Reconnaissance

-## Target Reconnaissance**Canarytokens**, a free web service that generates a link with an embedded token that we'll send to the target.
-When the target opens the link in a browser, => get information about their **browser, IP address, and operating system**.
+**Canarytokens**, a free web service that generates a link with an embedded token that we'll send to the target

+When the target opens the link in a browser => get information about their **browser, IP address, and operating system**

-Use an online IP logger like **Grabify or JavaScript fingerprinting libraries** such as **fingerprint.js**.
+Use an online IP logger like **Grabify or JavaScript fingerprinting libraries** such as **fingerprint.js**

 ```bash
 exiftool -a -u brochure.pdf